 What is Cyclotetrasiloxane?

 Also called “octamethylcyclotetrasiloxane,” this ingredient is one of many “siloxanes,” which are made up of silicon, oxygen, and alkane.
 (Silicon is a nonmetallic element abundant on Earth.)
 In other words, it's a silicone-based ingredient used in cosmetics, deodorant, defoamers, lubricants, and soaps to soften, smooth, and moisten.
-Siloxanes make hair products dry more quickly and deodorant creams slide on more easily.
+Siloxanes make herbal hair care products dry quicker and deodorant creams slide on easier.

 Is it Safe?